Technology and Science in the Classroom Are Keys To New Jersey and America's Future

 - Supporting the United States Patent and Trademark Office in protecting the work of American inventors and innovators.

 I will continue my advocacy for science and mathematics education, research, and development at all levels.
-I strongly believe that innovation in our laboratories and in our schools is what makes our country stronger.
+I strongly believe that research and development and innovation in our laboratories and in our schools is what makes our country stronger.
 That focus helps Americans live longer and healthier lives and allows for our workers to compete against nations like China and India in a truly global marketplace.
 And, mathmatics and science education bolster our homeland security and national defense.